aaronflippo/course-in-a-box/modules/Lesson 1/_posts/2000-01-03-Tell me Your Name!.md

 ![alt]({{site.baseurl}}/img/1/tellmeyourname_console.png "image_tooltip")

 Of course, the computer doesn't care what we type in - the only instruction we've actually given it is to read a line of text from the user in the console!

-The thing to remember about programming is that the computer will always do *exactly what we tell it to* - nothing more, and nothing less.
+One thing to remember about programming is that the computer will always do *exactly what we tell it to* - nothing more, and nothing less.

 Later on, we'll learn about how to make the computer "remember" things like your name, using variables.